Muzammal-Naseer/starter-academic/content/authors/shivam/_index.md

 - Researcher Interns
 ---

 Shivam Chandhok is a research assistant at the Computer Vision Lab (CVL), MBZUAI.
-He is working on domain generalization within the framework of few-shot learning.
+He is working on domain generalization within the framework of zero-shot learning.

 **Research Outputs**